Authors of section

 Initial treatment

-Selection of antibiotics for initial treatment is based upon the antibiotics sensitivities of likely infecting organisms, including a history of previously positive cultures, for recurrent infections.
+Selection of antibiotics for initial treatment is based upon the antibiotic sensitivities of likely infecting organisms, including a history of previously positive cultures for recurrent infections.

 Generally, broad-spectrum, intravenous antibiotics are advisable as soon as cultures have been obtained.
-Initial antibiotics are selected, based on institutional frequency statistics ( see table on left, Trampuz, Zimmerli 2006) and results of Gram’s stain.
+Initial antibiotics are selected, based on results of Gram stain and institutional frequency statistics (see table on left, Trampuz A, Zimmerli W. Diagnosis and treatment of infections associated with fracture-fixation devices.
+Injury 2006 May;37 Suppl 2:S59-66).

-Methicillin-sensitive S. aureus is still the most likely infecting organism in most areas.
-Institutionalized patients have a higher risk of MRSA so that Vancomycin may be advisable.
+Methicillin-sensitive Staphylococcus aureus is still the most likely infecting organism in most areas.
+Institutionalized patients have a higher risk of methicillin-resistant Staphylococcus aureus (MRSA) so that vancomycin may be advisable.

 Gram negative coverage is wise for hospital-acquired infections.
 Ask about allergy history and modify antibiotic selection as necessary.